2023-2024 Catalog [ARCHIVED CATALOG]

 SARAH K. CAMPBELL Professor Emerita.
 BA, Indiana University; MA, PhD, University of Washington.

-JERALD D. EK Assistant Professor.
+JERALD D. EKROMERO Assistant Professor.
 BA, Western Washington University; MA, Institute of Archaeology, University College London; PhD, State University of New York, Albany.

 JOSHUA FISHER Professor.
 BA, Bucknell University; MA, University of Oregon; PhD, University of Oregon.